jeremyshaw/nix_config/README.md

 # Work in progress
 Nixos' /etc/nixos/configuration.nix and /etc/nixos/hardware-configuration.nix are not included. hardware-configuration.nix is stock.
-/etc/nixos/configuration.nix does have some modifications, but it largely points to nix_config/configuration.nix (nee config.nix), sets up plasma, and defines an user.
+/etc/nixos/configuration.nix does have some modifications: imports nix_config/configuration.nix (nee config.nix), sets up plasma, and defines an user.

 # Intentions
 Maintain a reproducable build of my main linux workstation.
 Not everything is clearly documented.